 The Cheddar Valley Gazette asks how John would look to support older people in our community.
 John speaks about how important it is to ensure our elderly are financially secure - through fair pensions and saving schemes.
 In addition, John reminds us how important it is to look after the more vulnerable with benefits such as the Winter Fuel Payments, free tests, free travel and TV licenses.

-John writes a fortnightly column for The Weston & Somerset Mercury as Weston-Super-Mare's MP and also provides articles for numerous local and national publications too.
-Copies of these articles are below, including those he wrote when he was Shadow Business Minister.
+John writes a fortnightly column for The Weston & Somerset Mercury as Weston-Super-Mare's MP, provides articles for numerous local and national publications, and is regularly interviewed by these avenues too.
+Copies of these articles and interviews are below: